Skip to main content

 No, Honors courses are not graded any differently from regular courses.

 Definitely!
-In addition to many scheduled Honors social activities such as "Honors Hour," Honors study rooms (LIB 227 and LIB 228 Annex), and Honors Housing, the Honors College Student Council meets weekly during the semester and organizes a variety of events such as bowling, game nights (sometimes with faculty or other student organizations), movies, paint nights, volunteer drives, etc. The highlight of the social year is the annual trip in April to Six Flags Theme Park.
+In addition to many scheduled Honors social activities such as "Honors Hour," the Honors study room (LIB 319 Annex), and Honors Housing, the Honors College Student Council meets weekly during the semester and organizes a variety of events such as bowling, game nights (sometimes with faculty or other student organizations), movies, paint nights, volunteer drives, etc. The highlight of the social year is the annual end-of-year event in April (e.g. trip to Six Flags Theme Park).